paps/dotfiles/README.md

 The most important thing to note is the use of an absolute `Position` in every `Monitor` section.

-### Dell XPS
+### Laptops

-See `x/xps/` folder for examples of X11 configuration for these laptops (Intel Graphics, touchpad and removal of mouse acceleration).
-To use, put them in `/etc/X11/xorg.conf.d/`.
+See `x/laptop/` folder for examples of X11 configuration for laptops (Intel Graphics, touchpad and removal of mouse acceleration).
+To use, put them in `/etc/X11/xorg.conf.d/` (folder might need to be created).

 Use `tlp` for battery optimizations: http://linrunner.de/en/tlp/docs/tlp-linux-advanced-power-management.html